 - 1 tablespoon lemon juice, freshly squeezed

-- In a medium-sized bowl, combine the flour, salt and baking powder.
-Set aside.
+- In a medium-sized bowl, measure out the flour, salt and baking powder.
+Whisk until combined, then set aside.

-- In a small bowl, combine the almond milk and lemon juice.
-Set aside.
+- In a liquid measuring cup, combine the almond milk and lemon juice.
+Stir, then set aside.

-- Using a pastry cutter, cut the chilled (relatively solid) coconut oil into the flour mixture until just combined.
-It will look like wet sand.
+- Using a pastry cutter, cut the solid (not liquid!) coconut oil using a dough blender or a fork into the flour mixture until just combined.
+Slowly work the oil into the dry mixture until it has the texture of wet sand.

-- Slowly stir in the wet ingredients, then form into a rough dough.
+- Slowly pour in the wet ingredients, then form into a shaggy dough by gently stirring the ingredients together using a rubber spatula.
+(Don't overmix here!)

-- On a floured surface, press out the dough with your hands and cut into biscuits with a biscuit cutter (or a cookie cutter, your call.)
+- On a floured surface, press out the dough with your hands and cut into biscuits with a biscuit cutter.
+Do not twist the biscuit/cookie cutters because this will prevent the biscuits from rising to their full extent.

 - Enjoy warm with your favorite jam or by themselves!